bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 To duplicate the design
 ==============================
-It too many files in the VIVADO project, so I didn't updoad it in the github.
+There are too many files in the VIVADO project, so I didn't updoad it in the github.
 Instead, I generated a tcl file: `system_diagram_gen.tcl <https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/system_diagram_gen.tcl>`_ to help you build your own VIVADO project.
-Before you run this tcl file, you need to modify the path of the project you want to put your project and the path for the ipcore.
-After building the block diagram, you will have to link the constaint file manually since I didn't include that part in my tcl file. if you have any issue running the tcl file, please let me know.
+Before you run this tcl file, you need to modify the path of the project you want to put your project and the path for the ipcore as well.
+After building the block diagram, you will have to link the constaint file manually since I didn't include that part in my tcl file.
+The software on the ARM processor is included in the folder 'XSDK_SW <https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/XSDK_SW/sw_ctrl.c>'_ The image here should be a whale above.

+If you have any issue running the tcl file, please let me know.